-Nairobi is a bustling city, and getting around can be a challenge due to the limited information available on the existing public transport system.
-There is some public transport in operation in the city, but due to insufficient infrastructure and a general disregard for traffic rules, the situation can get chaotic.
+Nairobi is a bustling city, and getting around can be a challenge due to insufficient infrastructure and a general disregard for traffic rules.

-Driving in Nairobi can be dangerous too, and some expats prefer to hire a local driver who knows the area well and can negotiate the sometimes reckless driving habits of others in the city.
+Driving in Nairobi can be dangerous too, and some expats prefer to hire a local driver who knows the area well and can negotiate the sometimes dangerous roads in the city.
 Another possible solution is to use a ride-hailing app or local cab company.

 Public transport in Nairobi

 As in any major metropolitan city, expats who choose to use public transport in Nairobi should be aware of their surroundings and keep an eye on their belongings at all times.

 Matatus in Kenya are shared minibus taxis that can transport several people at one time.
 While the network of matatus is somewhat informal, they do cover a wide geographical area, operating in much of greater Nairobi and its suburbs.

 Several bus companies offer services in Nairobi, providing a good alternative to matatus.
 Bus routes in Nairobi converge in the city centre.
 There are a few terminals in the city, which serve as drop-off and pick-up points for passengers, and some bus stops and routes are indicated on Google Maps.

 Expats should be aware that some bus companies in Nairobi are highly unreliable.
 Drivers may openly disregard traffic laws, making the journey dangerous for passengers.
 Besides, while bus fares are cheap, inner-city traffic often makes this a slow form of transport.

 The Nairobi Commuter Rail Service runs between the city centre and outlying areas, including Ruiru, Kikuyu, Embakasi and Syokimau.
 It may be of use as a means of travel in Nairobi between home and work, but can be unreliable and uncomfortable.

 Taxis in Nairobi